Are switched reluctance motors the "LEDs of Motors"?

-At Slipstream, our researchers keep an eye out for emerging technologies that might have a similar impact on the very ways we think about buildings.
-For decades, we've heard industry folks refer to switched reluctance motors as “the LED of motors” for the way they might improve the efficiency of entire systems—if only the tech became feasible.
-The concept for SRMs has been around since at least the 1970s, but they've never been practical to produce at scale.
+For decades, we've heard industry folks refer to switched reluctance motors (SRMs) as the "LEDs of motors."
+If we could simply swap out existing fan motors with SRMs, we could improve the efficiency of HVAC systems and enjoy the instant energy savings.
+The concept for SRMs has been around since at least the 1970s, but until recently they've never been practical to produce at scale.

-Today, companies like Turntide Motors believe their product can address our energy crisis with as an energy conservation measure.
-According to the U.S. Department of Energy, electric motor‐driven systems account for 68% of the total electricity used in manufacturing, driving energy-intensive processes such as refrigeration, pumps and facility HVAC systems.
+Today more companies have begun manufacturing SRMs for widespread installation.
+According to the U.S. Department of Energy, electric motor‐driven systems account for 68 percent of the total electricity used in manufacturing, driving energy-intensive processes such as refrigeration, pumps and facility HVAC systems.
 If we could conserve that energy with a better—and more sustainable—type of motor, it certainly would be a breakthrough akin to LEDs.
-But is it feasible?